MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Devices.CloudPrint/Update-MgPrintReport.md

   - `[Id <String>]`: Read-only.
   - `[UserPrincipalName <String>]`: The UPN of the user represented by these statistics.

-USERCREDENTIALUSAGEDETAILS <IMicrosoftGraphUserCredentialUsageDetails[]>: .
+USERCREDENTIALUSAGEDETAILS <IMicrosoftGraphUserCredentialUsageDetails[]>: Represents the self-service password reset (SSPR) usage for a given tenant.
   - `[Id <String>]`: Read-only.
   - `[AuthMethod <String>]`: usageAuthMethod
   - `[EventDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: 2014-01-01T00:00:00Z.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
   - `[FailureReason <String>]`: Provides the failure reason for the corresponding reset or registration workflow.
   - `[Feature <String>]`: featureType
   - `[IsSuccess <Boolean?>]`: Indicates success or failure of the workflow.